EgoTraj-Bench: Towards Robust Trajectory Prediction Under Ego-view Noisy Observations: Introduction

 \section{Introduction}

-Pedestrian trajectory prediction\cite{alahi2016social, gupta2018social}, aiming to estimate the multimodal future paths of agents in dynamic environments, serves as a foundation for safe, socially compliant motion planning in autonomous systems such as mobile robots, intelligent prosthetics, and service vehicles\cite{sun20183dof, tonoki2017model, li2020socially, chen2023future, 10341464, zhou2025mitigating}.
+Pedestrian trajectory prediction\cite{alahi2016social, gupta2018social}, aiming to estimate the multimodal future paths of agents in dynamic environments, serves as a foundation for safe, socially compliant motion planning in autonomous systems such as mobile robots, intelligent prosthetics, and service vehicles\cite{sun20183dof, tonoki2017model, li2020socially, chen2023future, 10341464}.
 Although extensively studied, most existing methods are developed and evaluated under idealized bird’s-eye view (BEV) settings with globally consistent observations and flawless agent tracking\cite{gupta2018social}.
 However, these conditions rarely hold in real-world deployment.
 Autonomous agents, such as mobile robots, typically perceive the environment through front-facing cameras, where observations are inherently incomplete and noisy as illustrated in Fig.~\ref{fig:intuition}: pedestrians may be occluded, enter or exit the field of view (FOV), or suffer from physical sensing errors such as perspective distortion.
 These imperfections substantially violate the idealized historical assumptions in BEV settings.
 Therefore, trajectory prediction under ego-centric (first-person view, FPV) noisy observations is essential for enabling robust deployment in real-world scenarios.
 Some prior work~\cite{yagi2018future,chen2023future, rasouli2024novel} predicts trajectories from ego-centric input, typically predicting future positions in image space, e.g., bounding boxes or keypoints.
-Although operating from an ego-centric view, these methods lack spatial reasoning in real-world space and assume idealized tracking results in image space, leaving unresolved the modeling of fine-grained interaction in real-world trajectory prediction.
+Despite operating from an ego-centric view, these methods lack spatial reasoning in real-world space, assume idealized tracking results in image space, and thus leave the modeling of fine-grained interactions unresolved in real-world trajectory prediction.
 In contrast, methods\cite{salzmann2020trajectron++, wang2022stepwise} that predict trajectories in global metric spaces (e.g., world coordinates) enable precise spatial reasoning about proximity, collision risk, and social norms, and we therefore focus on the latter paradigm.

 In addition, some studies~\cite{bi2020can, stoler2023t2fpv} simulate ego-centric conditions by rendering BEV data into synthetic views using simulators.
 While this approximates the visual input of moving entities, the rule-based agent motion and simplified rendering in the simulator fail to capture the intricate and subtle motion patterns and visual nuances present in authentic scenes.
 Moreover, the utilized BEV data\cite{lerner2007crowds, pellegrini2010improving} are collected in open and uncluttered environments such as streets with few static obstacles, resulting in overly clean inputs that do not reflect the perception challenges of dense, interactive environments.
 These limitations highlight the critical need for a real-world benchmark for robust trajectory prediction with ego-centric noisy observations.